“Life is not about finding yourself,

 I am asked to lecture in multiple community and higher education settings annually on topics such as professionalism in healthcare and diversity.
 I have published a number of scholarly articles and serve as a peer reviewer for a number of journals in her dedication to honoring the integrity of scholastic work.

 You’ll also often find me volunteering for various charity events in town and have contributed to various organizations including Juvenile Diabetes Research Foundation, local Kidney Association, DOCARE International, NotMyKid, Welcome to America Project, and others.
 A portion of my proceeds as a Rodan + Fields Skincare Consultant are dedicated to support charities.
+Please feel free to browse products and information on clinical effectiveness at www.4anewyou2.com and www.4anewyou.myrandf.com.
+FREE skincare quiz can be taken here.

 In 2008, I joined a multidisciplinary healthcare team on a medical mission to Guatemala as part of DOCARE International, Global Healthcare Nonprofit.
 There, we provided essential healthcare services to impoverished communities in Guatemala.
 In 2017, I was honored to be asked to join the board of DOCARE to help continue the organization’s mission to refine and expand services to communication in need across the world.